phylo-lab-usc/Expression_Evolution/R/simulation/README.md

 This folder contains code used for simulations.

+function.R contains functions that are repeatedly used in the simulations.

 sim_basic.R is for simulation along replicate lineages with stabilizing selection on the protein level or under neutrality.

 sim_basic_auto.R is for simulation along replicate lineages under different combination of effective population size and strength of selection.